remusa/algorithms-practice/algorithms/03_sorting/06_heap_sort/heap_sort.md

 | complexity | `O(n log(n))` | `O(n log(n))` | `O(n log(n))` | `O(1)` | `no`   |

 * **Heap Sort**: like an improved selection sort.
-* Divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region.
-The improvement consists of the use of a *heap data structure* rather than a linear-time search to find the maximum.
+  * Divides its input into a `sorted` and an `unsorted` region, and it iteratively shrinks the `unsorted` region by extracting the largest element and moving that to the `sorted` region.
+*  We can sort an array in `O(n log n)` time and `O(1)` space by making it a heap.
+  * The improvement consists of the use of a *heap data structure* rather than a linear-time search to find the maximum.
   * *Comparison-based algorithm*.
   * *Unstable algorithm*: does not distinguish between two or more items, even if they're equivalent.

+## Pseudocode

+* Make the array a max heap (use maxHeapify)
+* Loop over the array, swap the root node with last item in the array.
+* After swapping each item, run maxHeapify again to find the next root node.
+* Next loop you'll swap the root node with the second-to-last item in the array and run maxHeapify again.
+* Once you've run out of items to swap, you have a sorted array.

 ## Algorithm